krakend/examples/messaging/README.md

 buy an sell order.
 To identify ourselves we are given a client certificate that we will use to connect using `mTLS` to the service.
 That is `seckafkabroker`.
-This service exposes a topic where we can place our orders : `orderplacement`, and also offers us a topic `portfolioupdates` so we get status updates on the executed orders.
+This service exposes a topic where we can place our
+orders: `orderplacement`, and also offers us a topic `portfolioupdates` so we get status updates on the executed orders.